Real Estate in Calgary After the Flood

 The high-value residential areas around the Elbow River have been among the most heavily impacted areas in the city.
 This is particularly as some of these homes have foundations that are below the water plane and have become particularly vulnerable.
 The risk of future floods to neighbourhoods in the Elbow River is a real concern that will keep people from having an interest in properties in this area in the future.

 Meanwhile, there are issues over how the Highwood River will flow.
 There are concerns that the pattern of movement in the Highwood River might change as a result of the intensive changes in the area from the flooding.
 This is a risk that suggests that there might be problems coming from the course going in a new direction or water potentially failing to flow as properly as they should.
 The fear that comes with the river changing is a dramatic concern that might threaten what happens over time.

-In fact, in the three months following the flood there were only 14 homes sold in the entire city of High River.
+In fact, in the three months following the flood, there were only 14 homes sold in the entire city of High River.
 When compared to a year ago, in the same period 84 transaction took place.
-This suggests that there were serious issues from the flood and that there is a strong threat that will come with potential floods in the future.
+This suggests that there were serious issues with the flood and that there is a strong threat that will come with potential floods in the future.

-The threat of what will happen with the Elbow and Highwood Rivers in the future are important points that indicates Calgary’s real estate market might change based on location.
+The threat of what will happen with the Elbow and Highwood Rivers in the future are important points that indicate Calgary’s real estate market might change based on location.